datajutsu-jpl/power_Learn/README.md

  	 In the above  report view, under the insert tab, a text box was added to the canvas, wherein the title was mentioned.

- - Step 16 : With reference of the date column extracted the year , for a better visual represntation.
+ - Step 16 : With reference of the date column extracted the year , for a better visual representation.

-Snap of the column

  -Step 17: Created new column and following DAX expression written: